 We shall make the purchased Services available to You pursuant to this Agreement and the relevant Order Forms during a Subscription Term.
 You agree that Your purchases hereunder are neither contingent on the delivery of any future functionality or features nor dependent on any oral or written public comments made by Us regarding future functionality or features.

-Unless otherwise specified in the applicable Order Form, (i) Services are purchased as Subscriptions and may be accessed by no more than the specified number of Users specified in the Order Form, (ii) additional Subscriptions may be added during the applicable Subscription Term at the same pricing as that for the pre-existing Subscriptions thereunder, prorated for the remainder of the Subscription Term in effect at the time the additional Subscriptions are added, and (iii) the added Subscriptions shall terminate on the same date as the pre-existing Subscriptions.
+Unless otherwise specified in the applicable Order Form, (i) Services are purchased as Subscriptions, and where applicable, at the referenced Subscription Tier in the Order Form and may be accessed by no more than the specified number of Users specified in the Order Form, (ii) additional Subscriptions may be added during the applicable Subscription Term at the same pricing as that for the pre-existing Subscriptions thereunder, prorated for the remainder of the Subscription Term in effect at the time the additional Subscriptions are added, and (iii) the added Subscriptions shall terminate on the same date as the pre-existing Subscriptions.
 Unless otherwise specified in the applicable Order Form, Subscriptions are for designated Users only and cannot be shared or used by more than one User but may be reassigned to new Users replacing former Users who no longer require ongoing use of the Services.

 We shall: (i) provide Our basic support for the purchased Services to You at no additional charge, and/or upgraded support if purchased separately, (ii) use commercially reasonable efforts to make the purchased Services available 24 hours a day, 7 days a week, except for: (a) planned downtime (of which We shall give at least 8 hours notice via the purchased Services and which We shall schedule to the extent practicable during the hours from 9:00 p.m. to 6:00 a.m.
 Eastern Time), or (b) any unavailability caused by circumstances beyond Our reasonable control, including without limitation, acts of God, acts of government, floods, fires, earthquakes, civil unrest, acts of terror, strikes or other labor problems (other than those involving Our employees), Internet service provider failures or delays, or denial of service attacks, and (iii) provide the purchased Services only in accordance with applicable laws and government regulations.